Read our checklist of technology and facilities you'll need for studying online.

 All students are expected to make realistic provision for their tuition fees and living expenses, this includes the expectation that some expenditure on computer equipment will be necessary.
 For example, postgraduate students who take out a student loan will still have additional expenses the loan may not cover that they should have made provision for, and international students on a Tier 4 visa who are required to demonstrate they have sufficient funds when applying for their visa.
 To be considered for financial support through our Digital Inclusion Fund you need to clearly demonstrate and evidence in your application that your personal or financial circumstances have changed significantly and impacted on your ability to access or fund the equipment you need to study your course.
 (See Digital Inclusion Checklist for more details of equipment required)

 If you meet the above criteria please complete this form and we will assess your eligibility for financial support.
+Applications to this fund will close on the 14th May 2021, or earlier if all funds are exhausted.

 Essential software and apps